XiaoxueLeng00/xiaoxueleng00.github.io/_research/research-4.md

 The viewing perspective effect refers to the finding that students learn better from instructional videos recorded from first-person perspective than third-person perspective, but little is known about the neural mechanism underlying this effect.

+I led this project.
 In this project, we:
-- Investigated whether learners perform better when learning from a first-person view than from a third-person view and compared learners’ brain activity under the two conditions by using fNIRS.
+- Investigated whether learners perform better when learning from a first-person view than from a third-person view and explored the neural mechanism by using fNIRS.

 My responsibility included: Reviewed relevant literature; designed experiments; collected behavioral data and neuroimaging data by using fNIRS; analyzed data by using Matlab; wrote manuscript